A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 TIP: Measure the top, middle, and bottom because they could be different.
-Then use the smallest measurement.
+Then, use the smallest measurement.

-So add 2″ to the width measurement of your opening.
+Next, add 2″ to the width measurement of your opening.

-And like I stated early, this project has the plans and here is the link to purchase them.
+I’ve created detailed plans and here is the link to purchase them.

 If you want a different size of door or doors, you can adjust the size of the plans according to your measurements from before.